 “I have a dream that my four little children will one day live in a nation where they will not be judged by the color of their skin but by the content of their character.”Dr. Martin Luther King Jr.

 After this conversation, I was simply in awe of my son’s observations.
 And I hope and pray his views will continue as they are.
-Just remember, no matter how we were raised, it’s never too late to start looking at the world with child’s eyes.
-You have the ability to make your own opinions and not be molded from what other influences told you.
+Just remember, no matter how we were raised, it’s never too late to start looking at the world with a child’s eyes.
+You have the ability to make your own opinions and not be molded by what other influences told you.
 Do more than exist, love all people the way you would like to be loved.

 Before you go, check out these other great posts:

 - 6 Simple Ways to Save Money on Valentine’s Day